Scroll Saw Patterns and Where to Find Them

 Books are another source of scroll saw patterns.
 You can find these anywhere books and magazines are sold or even in your local library.
 Walmart, for instance, has many scroll saw and woodworking books such as Big Book of Intarsia Woodworking available on their website.

-Some other good sources for scroll saw patterns can be from old books found at yards sales, library book sales, or used book stores.
-Some of these old books could be out of print by the time you find it which makes the patterns found within them more uncommon.
+Some other good sources for scroll saw patterns can be old books found at yard sales, library book sales, or used book stores.
+Some of these old books could be out of print by the time you find them which makes the patterns found within them more uncommon.

 Internet Websites